drghirlanda/alex/Docs/AlexManual.md

 - **S1S2Interval** is the interval between S1 offset and S2 onset.

 - **ResponseTimeMin** and **ResponseTimeMax** define at what times within a trial subjects can respond.
-Responses outside this time window are considered invalid (see [Data format](#data-format)) and preclude S2 presentation.
+Responses made outside this time window do not contribute to the per-trial response count, and do not result in S2 presentation.
 If not specified, ResponseTimeMin is set to 0 and ResponseTimeMax to S1Duration, thus allowing responses at any time during the trial.

 - **MinITI** and **MaxITI** are the minimum and maximum values of the inter-trial interval.
 Each inter-trial interval will be drawn between